sergiocollado/potpourri/Notes_Nodejs.md

  //HTTP Status: everything is ok: 200 OK
  //Content Type: text/plain

- //send the response body as "Hello World"
+ //send the response body as "Hello World!"
- //listen(8081) means it listening to the 8081 port.; the default port for servers is 80, or 8080, but you can use whatever you want. response.end('Hello World!\n');
+ //listen(8081) means it listening to the 8081 port.; the default port for servers is 80, 8000 or 8080, but you can use whatever you want. response.end('Hello World!\n');
  }.listen(8081);